 Change polarity with the push of a button

-NAES Power Contractors eliminated these wasted hours with the XMT 350 FieldPro with Polarity Reversing welding system from Miller Electric Mfg.
-LLC.
-The machine allows NAES welders to simply push a button on the Stick/TIG Remote to switch processes and polarity — without leaving the spot where they’re working or switching leads at the power source.
+NAES Power Contractors eliminated these wasted hours with the XMT 350 FieldPro with Polarity Reversing welding system.
+The machine allows NAES welders to simply push a button on the Stick/TIG Remote to switch processes and polarity.
+Operators don’t need to leave the spot where they’re working or switch leads at the power source.

 “It was phenomenal,” says Jesse Yourich, a welder with Boilermakers Local 154 in Pittsburgh.
 “You do everything right there.
 It definitely saves a lot of time, and it just makes life a lot simpler.”

-The system also prevents any changes from being made at the power source once the Stick/TIG Remote is connected — eliminating the chance of another welder accidentally adjusting parameters or changing processes on the wrong machine.
+The system also prevents any changes from being made at the power source once the Stick/TIG Remote is connected.
+This eliminates the chance of another welder accidentally adjusting parameters or changing processes on the wrong machine.